Join the annual Mazama Labor Day Tradition!

 Pace: Choose the team that fits your hiking speed

-If you are up to the challenge, our volunteer hike leaders are ready to help you achieve this dream, all while enjoying amazing views you can only get on foot from the trail.
+If you're up to the challenge, our volunteer hike leaders are ready to help you achieve this dream, all while enjoying amazing views you can only get on foot from the trail.
 Be prepared to work, but be prepared to be WOW’d!

-This year, RTM will be a little different than in years past.
-While we can still have 6 teams, total paying participants will be capped at 36.
-On the evening of Friday, September 2 we will gather at Mazama Lodge, our mountain home for three nights.
-We will then meet our teams, and with those teams we will hike three Timberline Trail segments around Mt Hood over the following three days, returning to Portland in the late afternoon on Monday, September 5.
-Three teams will hike clockwise around Mt.
-Hood, while three teams will hike counter-clockwise around the mountain.
+On the evening of Friday, August 30 we'll gather at the Mazama Lodge, our mountain home for three nights.
+We'll then meet the teams with whom we'll hike three Timberline Trail segments around Mt Hood over the following three days.
+We'll return to Portland in the late afternoon on Monday, September 2.

 - Cloud Cap to or from Top Spur (north side of Mt Hood): 12.3 miles, 3,743 feet up in one direction, 1,808 feet up in the other direction